-- The fuel filler neck is part of the base vehicle.
+- > The fuel filler neck is part of the base vehicle. - > The fuel filler neck is labelled with the word "Diesel".

 Refer to the instruction manual for the base vehicle for the position of the fuel filler neck.

 This chapter contains instructions on how to pitch the vehicle.